 Written by Tomas Mackevicius

-The idea to create data model mapping tables was born when SHCC MU-NCORP together with SHCC Collaborative Research Unit joined Cancer Care Delivery Research (CCDR) initiative.
-SHCC Collaborative Research Unit already participates in PCORI sponsored CAPriCORN project, so it made sense to evaluate data models and see if data is similar enough to be reused.
+The idea to create data model mapping tables was born when SHCC MU-NCORP together with CCH Collaborative Research Unit joined Cancer Care Delivery Research (CCDR) initiative.
+CCH Collaborative Research Unit already participates in PCORI sponsored CAPriCORN project, so it made sense to evaluate data models and see if data is similar enough to be reused.

 Each institution will have to evaluate available data sources in order to prepare data sets compatible with the VDW data model.
 The process will be unique to each site, but if site already participates in other research projects, reusing existing data sets might be a real time saver.